Joe Biden Quotes Chinese Communist Leader Mao Zedong -- Again

-Former Vice President Joe Biden quoted the late Chinese Community Party leader Mao Zedong — again — in an interview with an Arizona television station last week.
+Former Vice President Joe Biden quoted the late Chinese Communist Party leader Mao Zedong — again — in an interview with an Arizona television station last week.

 The anchor from KTVK described Biden’s statement as evidence of his “passionate” commitment to women.